Mission: Impossible 2 (soundtrack)

 Music from and Inspired by Mission: Impossible 2 is the soundtrack album for the 2000 film Mission: Impossible 2.
-It was certified gold for 100,000 copies shipped in Japan in August 2000.
+It was certified gold in Austria, Germany, Japan and New Zealand; silver in the United Kingdom; Platinum in the United States, and 2× Platinum in both Australia and Canada.

 Track listing

 Many versions of the soundtrack include additional songs that are not available on the North American releases.
 For example: